Patients

 There are two ways to do a radical nephrectomy.

-• One option is open surgery, where the doctor makes a cut in the abdomen to directly reach the kidney and tumour.
+• One option is open surgery.
+The doctor makes a cut in the abdomen to directly reach the kidney and tumour.

 Both methods work well.
-Laparoscopic surgery usually helps you recover faster, but it's more complicated and needs a doctor who is experienced with it.
+People often recover faster with laparoscopic surgery.
+It is more complicated and needs a doctor who is experienced with it.

 • Open surgery